gardener/cc-utils/README.md

 ### Python Runtime

-`Python 3.10` or greater is required as a runtime (see requirements.txt for additional runtime dependencies).
-Earlier Python versions (3.8, 3.7, 3.6, 2.x) are *not* supported.
+`Python 3.11` or greater is required as a runtime (see requirements.txt for additional runtime dependencies).
+Earlier Python versions.

+As a general rule, contained sources are always qualified using the python3-version from [alpine](https://endoflife.date/alpine)'s greatest release version.

 In addition to the Python API, some functions are exposed via a command line interface (`./cli.py`).